-The Best Paleo Chocolate Chip Cookies with Sea Salt + Low Carb Option
+Best Paleo Chocolate Chip Cookies with Sea Salt + Low Carb Cookies

-I can’t tell you how excited I am about this recipe.
+I can’t tell you how excited I am about these paleo cookies.
 AND the cookbook it came from.
 Normally I’m not a huge fan of paleo chocolate chip cookies because the texture is usually way off, which makes me sad — particularly because chocolate chip cookies are my favorite.

 This recipe is super, though — a little goo on the inside with slightly crisp edges.
 And if cake-y cookies are what you like better, just leave them in the oven for a couple extra minutes.

 AND if you’re looking for low carb cookies, these are REALLY easy to adapt to be low carb.
 I even put the macros in the comment section of the recipe.

 Before I dive into that recipe, I wanted to show you Michelle Smith’s new cookbook, The Whole Smiths Good Food Cookbook.
 Do you follow Michelle’s site, The Whole Smiths?
 Well, you should.
 Especially her Instagram account because she’s funny and relatable and so down to earth.

 I’ve known Michelle online for a long time, and she’s one of my favorite people to follow.
 It was super fun to meet her in person when I went to the natural foods expo in L.A. last year.
 I could have chatted with her all night. #girlcrush

 Her book is endorsed by Whole30, but not all of the recipes in the book are compliant — it’s designed to be a resource to take you through the Whole30 program and through the reintroduction phase afterward, along with clean recipes to use no matter what phase you’re in.